 My loved one is receiving mental health treatment but I can’t get any information because of HIPAA.
 What can I do?

-Due to privacy laws and treatment schedules, families may have a difficult time reaching their loved one by phone or visiting while they’re hospitalized.
+Due to privacy laws and treatment schedules, families may have a difficult time reaching their loved one by phone or visiting while their loved one is hospitalized.
 Many hospitals require the patient to sign a privacy release to allow family members or friends to contact them while hospitalized.
 Without a signed release, the hospital/facility cannot confirm if your loved one is even admitted, much less provide specific details on the status of their treatment.

 You can ask to be connected to the unit and depending on the hospital, your call may be transferred to the patient phone area or the nursing desk.
 Be polite but assertive and request that a message be taken to your loved one.